bitsadmin/wesng/README.md

 1. Obtain the latest database of vulnerabilities by executing the command `wes.py --update`.
 2. Use Windows' built-in `systeminfo.exe` tool to obtain the system information of the local system, or from a remote system using `systeminfo.exe /S MyRemoteHost`, and redirect this to a file: `systeminfo > systeminfo.txt`
 3. Execute WES-NG with the systeminfo.txt output file as the parameter: `wes.py systeminfo.txt`.
 WES-NG then uses the database to determine which patches are applicable to the system and to which vulnerabilities are currently exposed, including exploits if available.
+4. As the data provided by Microsoft is frequently incomplete and false positives are reported by wes.py, make sure to check the [Eliminating false positives](https://github.com/bitsadmin/wesng/wiki/Eliminating-false-positives) page at the Wiki on how to deal with this.
+For an overview of all available parameters, check [CMDLINE.md](https://github.com/bitsadmin/wesng/blob/master/CMDLINE.md).

 ## Demo
 ![Gif animation showing usage of Windows Exploit Suggester - Next Generation](https://raw.githubusercontent.com/bitsadmin/wesng/master/demo.gif)